About Us

 ON VEJHON

 30. While the Cardships were out peppering the known Universe with colonists, Kor had improved his war machine to be more lethal than before.
 By keeping the Theites at bay, he had built a new fleet of uncompromising magnitude and power.
 His new ships made the old ones look impotent.
-These new monstrosities were planet killers.
-Above M'Trol-1, those destroyers were toying with its prey before finishing it off.
+These new monstrosities were planet killers and four of them were above M'Trol-1, toying with their prey before finishing it off.

 31. A lot had changed on Vejhon since the evacuation.
-Nearly 20% of the population were slaves and the shell's surface had been strip mined to provide raw ore for destroyer production.
-Kor's super youth were running the regime, obsessed with conquest and efficiency.
+Nearly 30% of the population had become slaves and the surface had been strip mined for raw ore.
+Kor's super youth were running the regime; obsessed with conquest and optimal efficiency.
 Kor was the spirit who moved all things, but no longer controlled them.
-The youth had seized power from Kor but still venerated him as the Great Father.
+The youth had seized power from Kor but still protected him as the Great Father.

-34. Kor felt a cold fire in his soul.
-Did this really happen?
+34. Kor felt a cold fire in his soul, "He is absolutely, utterly unconcerned about how I respond."
 There was no contest because the kid had already won.
-Dal El was standing right behind Kor, who himself, had been literally picked up like a potted plant, and reset inside the docking collar next to Kor.
-For the first and only time in his life, Kor was perplexed at what had just happened.
-"It's hard to kill something that I created," Kor complained to Dal El.
-"We can't possibly be that obsolete!"
-These kids were engineered to exceed Kor, and that particular kid didn't even think twice about it.
+Dal was standing right behind him, who was himself, picked up like a potted plant, and set inside the docking collar next to Kor.
+For the first and only time in his life, Kor had to reconcile with mixed emotions, "Can I kill something that I created?" he complained to Dal El, "We can't possibly be that obsolete?"
+The youth had been engineered to surpass Kor, and that kid in particular didn't think twice about it.
+These baby snakes made their 'Kid' predecessors seem rather docile.

 35. It was an awkward moment, alone in a docking collar, while the retinue embarked on a dangerous mission without the need for presidential fanfare.
 "Non-essential personnel?"
-Dal El scoffed.
-He was awed at how powerful the hybreds had become; obcessed with finding Cardships.
-"I'm glad they like us," Dal El added.
+Dal scoffed.
+He was awed at how powerful the hybrids had become; obsessed with finding Cardships.
+"I'm glad they like us," Dal added with relief -- he always found the most proactive view.
+The subsonic vibrations and machinations of technology had drifted away.
+The collar became eerily quiet.

 39. "If it kills me," Kor added.
-Now Dal El needed a medic.
-"Don't grid the kid," Dal El laughed because it kept getting funnier, "he's still a good kid."
+Now Dal needed a medic because the comedy of errors was unbearable, if not desperately refreshing, "Don't grid the kid," he petitioned Kor, "he's still a good kid."
+This was an avant guard moment that would only happen once.

 41. For the sake of avoiding any future bad precedents, Dal El composed a policy that permitted him and Kor to accompany the fleet on dangerous missions, "...whether Kor'An D'seas likes it or not."
 And they named the exemption after the kid, which got his Captain's attention.